cferdinandi/adventure/content/adventures/the-sorcerers-gem.md

 	+ Have the wolves attack again once out, get saved by goblins, who also try to steal the Gem.
 	+ Find and free the lizardfolk, who then turn on the players.
 - This adventure can be quite long.
 You might want to break it up over several sessions, or cut out the storylines with the goblins and elves

-## Questions

-- Does the Gem actually exist, or is it just a rumor?
-- What do you know about the Cavern of Mysteries?
-- What does the Gem do?
-- Why are the elves interested in the Gem?
-- Who else might be also be looking for it?
-- Why does Lord Kraghammer want the Gem?
-- Why are the goblin's capturing lizardfolk?